infinum/frontend-handbook/React/React hooks.md

 The Problem ⚡

+In this example we have two side-effects, first is "data-fetching" and second is "displaying breadcrumbs".
+They are independent but still `useEffect` is triggered if `location.pathname` changes.

 There are two use cases, the "data-fetching" and "displaying breadcrumbs".
 Both are updated with an useEffect hook.
-This single useEffect hooks will run when the fetchData and updateBreadcrumbs functions or the location changes.
-The main problem is now, we also call the fetchData function when the location changes.
+This single useEffect hooks will run when the fetchData and updateBreadcrumbs functions on the location changes.
+The main problem is now, we also call the fetchData function when the location pathname changes.
 This might be a side effect we haven't thought of.

 The Solution ✅